Marslevelsafety/Dechapon25/README.md

 Dechapon25 SQL Linter

-￼

 A SQL Linter for Humans

 Dechapon25 is a SQL linting and formatting project based on the open-source SQLFluff project.

-It provides configurable SQL linting, automatic fixes, multiple SQL dialects, templating support, and developer tooling for maintaining consistent and readable SQL code.
+It provides configurable SQL linting, automated fixes, support for multiple SQL dialects, templating capabilities, and development tooling to help teams maintain consistent, readable, and maintainable SQL code.

 Project status: Dechapon25 is an independent fork of SQLFluff.
-Changes made in this repository may differ from the upstream SQLFluff project.
+Changes introduced in this repository may differ from those in the upstream SQLFluff project.

-￼ ￼ ￼ ￼
+\

 Table of Contents